 DISCUSSION:

-Natural and agricultural soil habitats are typical environments for EPF2 and an excellent natural reservoir.
+Natural and agricultural soil habitats are typical environments for EPF22 and an excellent natural reservoir.
 In the present study, two methods of EPF isolation using insect baits versus selective medium were addressed.
 The first step for isolation is the collection of the soil samples.
 A proper storage and identification of soil samples are crucial.
-Information on the latitude, longitude, soil type, and biome are essential while depositing cultures and for studies involving epidemiological, modeling, and geospatial subjects2,2.
-After collection, it is recommended that the samples are processed as soon as possible because the viability of conidia in these soil samples can eventually decrease.
+Information on the latitude, longitude, soil type, and biome are essential while depositing cultures and for studies involving epidemiological, modeling, and geospatial subjects23,24.
+After collection, it is recommended that the samples are processed as soon as possible (preferably within seven days) because the viability of conidia in these soil samples can eventually decrease.
 Critical steps in the EPF isolation using CTC include a) investigation of CTC plates one and two weeks after incubation; the first weeks are critical because, at later stages, other fungal colonies can narrow EPF development; b) accurately identifying EPF colonies based on their macro- and micro-morphology.
 For isolation using insect baits, it is essential to keep the soil sample humid but not soak it in water.

-The results reported by several studies have led to an interpretation that M. anisopliae is more common in cultivated soils than natural ecosystems8,2,2.
+The results reported by several studies have led to an interpretation that M. anisopliae is more common in cultivated soils than natural ecosystems8,25,26.
 Differences in the distribution and occurrence of these fungi can occur.
 In the present study, all strains were isolated either from cultivated soil (crops) or grasslands, and there was a predominance of Metarhizium spp. over Beauveria spp.
-It is suggested that cultivation practices and the high content of organic matter favor the presence of saprophytic fungi in the soil2.
+It is suggested that cultivation practices and the high content of organic matter favor the presence of saprophytic fungi in the soil27.
 Accordingly, effective isolation techniques seeking EPF should consider reducing fungal contaminants.